Simply SITTING…

 Edinburgh Zen Dōjō • Mushin-dō (無心道)

-under the guidance of Master Jikō Simone Wolf at Ryokuinzan Kōsetsu-ji
+is under the guidance of Master Jikō Simone Wolf at Ryokuinzan Kōsetsu-ji, and is a recognised direct branch of the Association Zen Internationale (AZI), Zen Temple La Gendronnière.

 Zazen (25 minutes)